Home

 Once a lingua franca in the Indonesian islands, it was eventually made the official language.
 It is spoken by virtually all of Indonesias 240 million people as a common language in the workplace, in formal education, by the national media and for other forms of communication.
 As a nation of more than 300 native languages, most Indonesians also speak other local or regional languages (including Minangkabau, Chinese, Sundanese, Javanese and Balinese) as a first, second or third language.
 These local and regional languages also influence the Indonesian language to create a wide range of local dialects and slang that may deviate from the national standard.

 By most standards, it is relatively easy to learn Indonesian.
 Grammar is relatively easy, the language is written using the Latin alphabet and is generally phonetically consistent.
+In fact, Barry Farber claims it is the easiest language in the world to learn!
 Some vocabulary has been borrowed from Dutch, Portuguese, Chinese, Sanskrit and Tamil.
 There aren't as many resources to learn Indonesian as the more popular languages, but they are growing.

 Internet/Free